rafaelpcarneiro/fakeNewsAnalysis/README.md

 + <strong>pph_only_dim0</strong>: Here I have studied topological features on dimension 0.

-## Programs to capture the users interaction Graph on Twitter
+## Programs to capture the Graph of interactions between users from Twitter

 ### The database
 * Firstly, a [developer account on Twitter](https://developer.twitter.com/en)